neondatabase/website/content/docs/connect/connection-pooling.md

 Error querying the database: db error: ERROR: prepared statement "s0" already exists
  ```

 You may encounter this error with other applications that require a direct connection to PostgreSQL or applications that are not compatible with PgBouncer in `transaction mode`.
-To address this issue, Neon supports pooled and non-pooled connections to the same database with a `-pooler` connection string option.
+To address this issue, Neon supports both pooled and non-pooled connections to the same database.
 For more information, see [Enable connection pooling](#enable-connection-pooling).

 For more information about using Prisma in a PgBouncer-enabled environment, refer to the [Prisma documentation](https://www.prisma.io/docs/guides/performance-and-optimization/connection-management/configure-pg-bouncer#add-pgbouncer-to-the-connection-url).

-PostgreSQL features such as prepared statements and [LISTEN](https://www.postgresql.org/docs/15/sql-listen.html)/[NOTIFY](https://www.postgresql.org/docs/15/sql-notify.html) are not supported with connection pooling.
+PostgreSQL features such as prepared statements and [LISTEN](https://www.postgresql.org/docs/15/sql-listen.html)/[NOTIFY](https://www.postgresql.org/docs/15/sql-notify.html) are not supported with connection pooling in _transaction mode_.
 For a complete list of limitations, refer to the "_SQL feature map for pooling modes_" section, in the [pgbouncer.org Features](https://www.pgbouncer.org/features.html) documentation.

 ## Need help?